 How to "Wash up"

-- Rinse the sponge with water to get rid of the dirt, then apply more soap to the sponge and repeat the scrubbing all over again for another three minutes.
+- Rinse the sponge with water to get rid of the dirt, then apply more soap to the sponge and repeat the scrubbing all over again for another 1-2 minutes.

 - Rinse with warm water until no soap or lather is visible.
 Your hands should feel sticky on your skin once the soap is washed away.
 This is an indication that the grease and dirt are gone.
 The warm water helps to open the pores so that no excess oil remains.

-- Dry with a towel and apply a thin layer of petroleum jelly over your whole body to avoid the skin drying up, which causes increased oil secretion and results in more acne.
-The layer of jelly should be so thin that it does not make your skin appear shiny.
+- Dry with a towel and apply a thin layer of petroleum jelly over your whole body to avoid the skin drying up, which would cause increased oil secretion and result in more acne.
+The layer of jelly should be adequate, but thin, so that it does not make your skin appear shiny or greasy.

 - If you have severe breakouts, repeat this "wash up" twice a day: in the morning and just before bed.
 You should see a significant improvement within two weeks.
+Once the acne improves, wash up only once a day.
 If your condition isn't severe, do this "wash up" once, immediately after a long sweaty day, and avoid applying deodorant before bed.
-Maintain the regular morning shower.

-You can apply a topical antibiotic cream to help speed up the healing of the existing lesions.
-The cream may also be useful for managing those pimples that may erupt as you progress towards complete freedom from acne.
-Within a month, all you will have to do is manage the healing scars.
+You can apply a topical antibacterial cream to help speed up the healing of the existing lesions.
+This can also help minimize scarring.
+The cream may also be useful for managing those pimples that will erupt as you progress towards complete freedom from acne.
+Within a month, all you will have to do is manage the scars.
 In my case (and I must mention that I am a black guy), the scars seem to gradually disappear into my dark skin, so they aren’t a problem.